Knightowl: Career

 Knightowl originally signed with Columbia Records, but quickly decided to start his own record label, calling it "Sawed Off Records."
 His own label gave him the artistic freedom to do what he wanted.
 His first artist he brought on board was Mr. Shadow.

 In 1994, Eazy-E, founder of Ruthless Records and member of NWA was going to sign Knightowl, DJ Mikeski and Mr. Lil One from South San Diego as a weapon against DeathRow Records, Suge Knight and Dr. Dre.
 Due to the sudden death of Eazy-E, this did not happen.

-Knightowl, one of the biggest names in Chicano rap, worked with prominent artists throughout his career: Big Syke, Daz Dillinger, Kid Frost, Eazy-E, Lil Rob, Mr Criminal, David Salas.
+Knightowl, one of the biggest names in Chicano rap, worked with prominent artists throughout his career: Big Syke, Daz Dillinger, Kid Frost, Eazy-E, Lil Rob, Mr Criminal, David Salas, and 2Pac in an unreleased track along with Big Syke and The Outlawz.

 Knightowl raps in Caló (Chicano) and Spanglish, although English is the most prominent language in his raps.
 In 2000, Knightowl formed a duo with "Mr. Lil' One" for the Hollow-point collaborative venture, which released The Little & The Owl album.
-He was considered one of the West Coast's top gangsta rappers.
+He was considered one of the California's top gangsta rappers.
 He changed his name to Mr. Knightowl in 2004.

 Personal life

 Knightowl died from complications of COVID-19 on February 11, 2022.
-Although reported that Mr. Knightowl was 62 at the time of his death, Mr. Shadow, a close associate of Knightowl, stated that he was 55 and that his real birth date was May 13, 1966.